-It was 20 years ago this year that a low-orbit telescope was launched from earth by Space Shuttle Mission STS-31.
+It was 20 years ago this year that a low-orbit telescope was launched from the earth by Space Shuttle Mission STS-31.
 At the time there were modest hopes that a new telescope operating outside the confines of earth’s atmosphere would offer us a slightly better view of the cosmos and what lay beyond.

 Not only did this untested telescope orbiting at 17,500 miles an hour above the earth meet the expectations of the scientific community – it would be safe to say on the 20th anniversary of this epic accomplishment of space exploration the results have been nothing less than astonishing.
 Consider the unprecedented accomplishments of the Hubble telescope contained in a NASA news release:

 - In its 20 years of viewing the heavens, NASA’s Hubble Space Telescope has made more than 930,000 observations and snapped over 570,000 images of 30,000 celestial objects.

 - In its 20-year lifetime, the telescope has made more than 110,000 trips around our planet.
 With those trips, Hubble has racked up plenty of frequent-flier miles, about 2.8 billion, which is Neptune’s average distance from the Sun.